Frank Iero: My Chemical Romance Reunion (2019–present)

 On October 31, 2019, My Chemical Romance announced they would be reuniting with a date in Los Angeles on December 20 and a new merchandise line.
 They announced that they would also be playing shows in Australia, New Zealand, and Japan in 2020.
 The tour was later postponed to 2022, due to the COVID-19 pandemic.
 The last concert of the tour took place on March 26, 2023, in Osaka, Japan.

-The band returned to headline the When We Were Young Festival in October of 2024.
-Shortly after, in November of 2024, My Chemical Romance announced Long Live The Black Parade Tour.
-Opening on July 11, 2025 in Seattle Washington, the band toured until September 20, 2025 where they wrapped up their first leg of the tour in Atlanta at the Shaky Knees festival.
+The band returned to headline the When We Were Young Festival in October 2024.
+Shortly after, in November 2024, My Chemical Romance announced Long Live The Black Parade Tour.
+Opening on July 11, 2025, in Seattle Washington, the band toured until September 20, 2025, where they wrapped up their first leg of the tour in Atlanta at the Shaky Knees festival.

-Equipment

-In the earlier days of My Chemical Romance Iero mainly used a Gibson SG, and likely used this for his recording duties on I Brought You My Bullets, You Brought Me Your Love.
-Although Iero continued to use his SG, he was well better known for using Epiphone Les Paul guitars, particularly a Japanese made Les Paul Elitist model finished in Antique Ivory known as "Pansy", which became the hero guitar of Iero's collection, so much so he has built replicas for decoration in his home.
-However, at an MTV performance around 2006 Pansy was destroyed after it was intended to be thrown through an MTV sign, however the integrity of such sign was underestimated and resulted in the fracture of the neck of the Pansy guitar.
-The neck has since been repaired and the truss rod replaced and remains in Iero's personal collection.
-After this Iero moved to Gibson Les Paul guitars for The Black Parade, including his Antique White Gibson Les Paul Studio.
-Iero also used a sunburst Gibson Les Paul Junior whilst touring in support of the album.
-Another Epiphone Les Paul Elitist was used by Iero touring for The Black Parade, alongside another guitar known as "Zombie".
-Iero used a Fender Stratocaster in the Desolation Row music video.
-In 2011 he collaborated with Epiphone to design the Wilshire Phant-O-Matic guitar, which he used onstage for the My Chemical Romance "World Contamination" Tour, the "Honda Civic" Tour and for the Reading and Leeds festivals.
-He continued to use this guitar while touring on with his own bands.
-He also uses the Orange Rockerverb MKII 100 head and Orange 160 Watt Guitar 4x10 Vintage Cabinet.
-He primarily uses a Boss BD-2 Blues Driver pedal as his main overdrive.